TheMallyGuy/crush/tests/vpntunnel.md

 ## The solution

 I've been using a VPN called [SwiftTunnel](https://swifttunnel.net/), it offers free VPN with low latency (28 servers, 10 regions), it's open source, no telemetry and written in Tauri + React.
-So i integrated it in crush Extra using my forked SDK of SwiftTunnel.
+So i integrated it in crush using my forked SDK of SwiftTunnel.

 The way it works is only `robloxplayerbeta.exe` gets tunneled, everything else goes through normally.
 There's also an optional Route Assist mode that tunnels Roblox's TCP API and bootstrap DNS traffic too, which helps Roblox place you in a server near the region you picked instead of near where you actually are.